WOOD BURNING IN CANADA

 Are you looking to purchase a new hearth appliance, but you’re not sure what the requirements are where you live pertaining to burning wood?
 Currently, there is no federal regulation in Canada to determine what products are acceptable for sale and use.
-However, many provinces and even some municipalities of their own requirements – either within their building code or by-laws.
-As a homeowner, it’s important to understand what restrictions you have to abide by within your jurisdiction on your flight.
+However, many provinces and even some municipalities have their own requirements – either within their building code or within by-laws.
+As a homeowner, it’s important to understand what restrictions you need to abide by within your jurisdiction.

 The table below summarizes the requirements for wood burning appliances across Canada as of 2018.
 It should be noted that within Canada the CAN/CSA B.415.1-10 test standard (Performance testing of solid-fuel-burning appliances) and the US EPA 2015 test method are considered equivalent.
 However, products in the US must be tested using the US EPA test method and meet 4.5g/hr PM emissions or less.

 HPBA Canada highly recommends consulting your local specialty hearth retailer regarding municipal requirements and by-laws before making your purchase.
 They can advise you on the efficiency, emissions rating and give you a better understanding of the appliance you are looking to purchase.